UBC-MDS/programming-in-python-for-data-science/slides/module2_09.md

 `df.rename()` and saving the dataframe as an object.
 The column named `available_canada_america` is a bit long.
 Perhaps it would be a good idea to change it something shorter like `availability`.
-Here is how we can acomplish that.
+Here is how we can accomplish that.

 ``` python
 df = df.rename(columns={'available_canada_america' : 'availability'})